Webb Captures a Fiery ‘Dragon Jet’ of Protostars in Cassiopeia

-This is what a team of astronomers saw in a stunning image from the James Webb Space Telescope (JWST) while exploring a region in the constellation Cassiopeia, where stars are born.
+A team of astronomers spotted this in a stunning image from the James Webb Space Telescope (JWST) while exploring a star-forming region in the constellation Cassiopeia.

 The background of the image is densely filled with stars.
 At the center, a large, almost straight jet resembling flames can be seen.

-The photo showcases the striking complex of protostellar outflows known as HH288, which scientists also refer to as the “Dragon Jet.”
+The photo showcases the striking complex of protostellar outflows known as HH288, which scientists also call the “Dragon Jet.”
 It was discovered by researchers in the 1990s.
-The structures, reminiscent of a giant dragon, are jets of material ejected by protostars, as reported by .
+The structures, reminiscent of a giant dragon, are jets of material ejected by protostars.
 (A protostar is a star in the earliest stage of its formation.)

 “In the process of star formation, they are like babies.
 They are fed so they can grow, but then part of that food comes back out.
-And, just like with babies, it all comes out from both ends,” joked Dr. Mark McCaughrean, a senior scientist at the Max Planck Institute for Astronomy in Heidelberg, Germany, and the lead of the study.
+And, just like with babies, it all comes out from both ends,” joked Dr. Mark McCaughrean, a senior scientist at the Max Planck Institute for Astronomy in Heidelberg, Germany, and the study’s lead.

 A star does not form fully grown.
 In its protostar stage, it pulls in a lot of material from the gas and dust cloud from which it was born.
 Some of this material flattens out, forming a disk from which planets can eventually form.

 The ejections of material are a crucial component of star formation.
-Moreover, they are quite spectacular.
-In the case of the “Dragon Jet,” the material is expelled from the protostars at speeds of about 100-200 kilometers per second.
+They are also quite spectacular.
+In the case of the “Dragon Jet,” the material is expelled from the protostars at speeds of about 100–200 kilometers per second.

 During previous observations, scientists had seen two nearly perpendicular flows.
 However, the new image captured by the JWST in the near-infrared spectrum revealed that, in addition to these two flows, there are five or more others.
 This indicates a dense cluster of intermediate-mass protostars.